rickmansfield/rickmansfield/README.md

 - 📫 How to reach me: ...
 [Resume](https://resume.creddle.io/resume/4uxc0m7zngm) or
 - ⚡ Fun fact: ...We Saved for years to take three separate cruises.
 Due to Covid we missed them all.
 - ⚡ Fun fact: ...We are in Punta Cana This wekk... day Four...and tan on man
+- ⚡ Fun fact: THIS IS A TEST

 -->